Adamjakobsen/adapatation-sorscher/README.md

 # minimal-sorscher
-A minimal implementation of the Sorscher path integrating RNN emergent grid cell project.
+Adaptation of a minimal implementation of the Sorscher path integrating RNN emergent grid cell project.